theresamai/portfolio/_projects/(2) Financial Literacy House Bill.md

 </p>

 We then encountered another problem: What issue should we pick?
 After a long Zoom debate, our team decided on choosing a policy concept based on making an impact, not on its feasibility to pass in our fellowship.
-Knowing this, we chose financial literacy due to seeing our graduates lacking the skills they need to succeed, especially during the onset of the pandemic.
+Knowing this, we chose financial literacy due to seeing our graduates lacking the skills they needed to succeed, especially during the onset of the pandemic.

 Soon, our team members started meeting key stakeholders, which included high school teachers, advocacy groups, and the Oregon Department of Education.
 By meeting with them all, we started noticing the dynamics within education policy, such as the understanding that when you *add* something, you need to *take away* something from the curriculum.
-Another dynamic was an emphasis on giving teachers leeway, especially in what and how they teach.
-By not doing so, a mandate can seem like a breach of local control.

-Eventually, we developed a one-pager for our policy concept, where we explained our policy problem, our policy solution, its benefits, and its fiscal impact.
-Although it was not a one pager (it was two pages), we received great feedback from Jack Lehman, a staffer of Representative Rayfield.
-From him, we learned of the need to shortned our one pager while still leaving folks with the information they need about our policy concept.
-As a result, our team did our best in wordsmithing our one pager in addition to including key endorsements to show support for our policy.
+Eventually, we developed a one pager for our policy concept, where we explained our policy problem, our policy solution, its benefits, and its fiscal impact.
+Although it was two pages, we received great feedback from Jack Lehman, a staffer of Representative Rayfield.
+From Jack, we learned of the need to shorten our one pager while still leaving folks with the key information they need.
+Understanding this, our team did our best in wordsmithing our one pager in addition to including key endorsements to show support for our policy.
 For fun, I also changed up the formatting of our one pager to look more clean.

 <p class="text-center">